 We encourage students to become lifelong readers.
 Carefully selected texts that offer a range of voices and genres form the backbone of our curriculum, while our independent reading program encourages students to read books they choose.

 - Lower School: A consistent focus on early reading skills helps young, emerging readers develop a love of reading.
-The skills developed in the primary years lead students to connect, comprehend, and respond to language.
+Students move from learning decoding through studying phonics, to multisyllabic word attack skills and vocabulary word study.
+Reading comprehension is developed from the literal understanding to more inferential and critical understanding.

-- Middle School: Students continue to develop their inferential skills, learning to see a text from multiple perspectives.
+- Middle School: Students pursue an independent reading program.
+In English and History classes, students continue to develop their inferential skills, learning to see a text from multiple perspectives.
+They broaden their interpretive reading skills, taking into consideration historical contexts.
+Students gain a deeper understanding of primary and secondary source analysis.

 Our process-oriented writing program allows students at all grade levels to draft, revise, and reflect upon their creative and analytical work.

-- Lower School: Our dynamic, multisensory writing program gives our growing writers the tools they need to draft, edit, and produce thoughtful works.
+- Lower School: Our dynamic, multisensory writers' workshop program gives our growing writers the tools they need to draft, edit, and produce thoughtful works.
 Letters become words, expanding into complete sentences and complex paragraphs.

 - Upper School: Students regularly conference with their teachers, set goals, and peer edit as part of deeply developing their written expression and clearly communicating their ideas.